COMMUNITIES ARE HRDs! PI’s Global Campaign | 20th Anniversary of the UN Declaration on Human Rights Defenders

 In view of the high number of attacks against human rights defenders in the Americas (and the rest of the world), ES TIEMPO YA – THE TIME IS NOW tries to find out what is going wrong with the national mechanisms and programs that several governments in the region have put in place to protect them.
 Protection International and CEJIL bring together their experience in the region and contribute with a novel approach, offering new possibilities to improve protection policies.

-The high level of risk faced by HRDs, CSOs and communities, particularly those living and operating in remote rural areas, the growing attention given to the issue of collective protection by Colombian jurisprudence; and the need to expand the focus of HRD protection beyond government programmes, have motivated Protección International and Pensamiento y Acción Social (PAS) to undertake this research.
+The high level of risk faced by HRDs, CSOs and communities, particularly those living and operating in remote rural areas, the growing attention given to the issue of collective protection by Colombian jurisprudence; and the need to expand the focus of HRD protection beyond government programs, have motivated Protección International and Pensamiento y Acción Social (PAS) to undertake this research.